uvjim/linksys_velop/README.md

   trackers, default `10s`
 - `Consider Home Period`: the time to wait before considering a device away after it notifies of becoming disconnected, default `180s`
+- `Response Timeout`: the number of seconds to wait for a response from an individual request to the API

 ### Device Trackers